 Here are the related details of the same certificate.
 Now we are looking at the certificate’s Signature Algorithm.

-This shows that SHA-256 hash function with RSA cryptographic algorithm was used as a Signature Algorithm by Comodo CA to certify the connection between the public key material and the subject: Comodo CA Ltd, Salford, Greater Manchester, GB; www.instantssl.com.
+This shows that SHA-256 hash function with RSA cryptographic algorithm was used as a Signature Algorithm by Comodo CA(now Sectigo CA) to certify the connection between the public key material and the subject: Comodo CA Ltd, Salford, Greater Manchester, GB; www.instantssl.com.

 At the same time, SHA-1 fingerprint was taken from the certificate to identify a larger set of information stored in the certificate itself.